GeoResearch/Geophysics/README.md

-This Repository contains contents related to Geo (Earth) But its science is not limited to Earth only!
+This repository contains contents related to Geo (Earth) But its science is not limited to Earth only!

 We will cover